Isopoda: Woodlice

+Feeding ecology

 Isopods have a simple gut which lacks a midgut section; instead there are caeca connected to the back of the stomach in which absorption takes place.
 Food is sucked into the esophagus, a process enhanced in the blood-sucking parasitic species, and passed by peristalsis into the stomach, where the material is processed and filtered.
 The structure of the stomach varies, but in many species there is a dorsal groove into which indigestible material is channelled and a ventral part connected to the caeca where intracellular digestion and absorption take place.
 Indigestible material passes on through the hindgut and is eliminated through the anus, which is on the pleotelson.

-Isopods are detritivores, browsers, carnivores (including predators and scavengers), parasites, and filter feeders, and may occupy one or more of these feeding niches.
+Isopods may be detritivores, browsers, carnivores (including predators and scavengers), parasites, and filter feeders, and may occupy one or more of these feeding niches.
 Only aquatic and marine species are known to be parasites or filter feeders.
 Some exhibit coprophagia and will also consume their own fecal pellets.
 Terrestrial species are in general herbivorous, with woodlice feeding on moss, bark, algae, fungi and decaying material.
 In marine isopods that feed on wood, cellulose is digested by enzymes secreted in the caeca.
-Limnoria lignorum, for example, bores into wood and additionally feeds on the mycelia of fungi attacking the timber, thus increasing the nitrogen in its diet.
+The gribble Limnoria lignorum, for example, bores into wood and additionally feeds on the mycelia of fungi attacking the timber, thus increasing the nitrogen in its diet.
 Land-based wood-borers mostly house symbiotic bacteria in the hindgut which aid in digesting cellulose.
-There are numerous adaptations to this simple gut, but these are mostly correlated with diet rather than by taxonomic group.
+There are numerous adaptations to this simple gut, but these are mostly correlated with diet rather than by taxonomic group; these adaptations are not diagnostic traits.

 Parasitic species are mostly external parasites of fish or crustaceans and feed on blood.
-The larvae of the Gnathiidae family and adult cymothoidids have piercing and sucking mouthparts and clawed limbs adapted for clinging onto their hosts.
-In general, isopod parasites have diverse lifestyles and include Cancricepon elegans, found in the gill chambers of crabs; Athelges tenuicaudis, attached to the abdomen of hermit crabs; Crinoniscus equitans living inside the barnacle Balanus perforatus; cyproniscids, living inside ostracods and free-living isopods; bopyrids, living in the gill chambers or on the carapace of shrimps and crabs and causing a characteristic bulge which is even recognisable in some fossil crustaceans; and entoniscidae living inside some species of crab and shrimp.
-Cymothoa exigua is a parasite of the spotted rose snapper Lutjanus guttatus in the Gulf of California; it causes the tongue of the fish to atrophy and takes its place in what is believed to be the first instance discovered of a parasite functionally replacing a host structure in animals.
+The larvae of Gnathiidae and adult Cymothoidae have piercing and sucking mouthparts and clawed limbs adapted for clinging onto their hosts.
+In general, isopod parasites have diverse lifestyles and include Cancricepon elegans, found in the gill chambers of crabs; Athelges tenuicaudis, attached to the abdomen of hermit crabs; Crinoniscus equitans living inside the barnacle Balanus perforatus; Cyproniscidae which live inside ostracods and free-living isopods; Bopyridae which inhabit in the gill chambers or on the carapace of shrimps and crabs, which may cause a characteristic bulge recognisable even in some crustacean fossils; and Entoniscidae living inside some species of crab and shrimp.
+Cymothoa exigua is a parasite of multiple fish species, such as the spotted rose snapper Lutjanus guttatus in the Gulf of California; it causes the tongue of the fish to atrophy and takes its place in what is believed to be the first instance discovered of a parasite functionally replacing a host structure in animals.